-Relevant references and citations — with detailed annotations — provided to TED by David Chalmers.
+Relevant notes and citations provided to TED by David Chalmers.

 Note: David Chalmers supplied these annotated footnotes in July 2014.

 "Right now, you have a movie playing inside your head."

 Okay, consciousness isn't exactly like a movie.
 There isn't a little screen in your head with someone watching it, as in Being John Malkovich.
 It's more like a virtual reality.
 Or rather, virtual reality is like consciousness: The main point of virtual reality is to replicate a state of consciousness without replicating the external reality.

 "Neuroscientists like Francis Crick and physicists like Roger Penrose declared that now is the time to attack consciousness."

 "The centerpiece of the science of consciousness has been the search for correlations between brain areas and consciousness."

 See Christof Koch's book The Quest for Consciousness and Thomas Metzinger's edited collection Neural Correlates of Consciousness.
 For my take on the science, see "How Can We Construct a Science of Consciousness?"

 "It doesn't address the hard problem of consciousness."

 I coined this term in my 1995 articles "The Puzzle of Conscious Experience" (published in Scientific American — it's slightly more accessible and has pictures) and "Facing up to the problem of consciousness," (published in the Journal of Consciousness Studies, with more detailed arguments).
 Of course the problem itself goes back much further: For some classic sources, see articles from Wikipedia and the Internet Encyclopedia of Philosophy.